niblunc/NIBL/TheBrainPipeline/Data_Prep/preprocessing/README.md

 #### Note:
-* this is subject to change, and is made to be as flexible and essential as possible.
+* this workflow and the scripts are subject to change, and are made to be as flexible and essential as possible.
-* these scripts assume you have fmriprep data and follow the derivatives/ directory setup
+* these scripts assume you have fmriprep data and follow the `derivatives`/ directory setup

-### Directory template derivatives/
+### Directory template ~/derivatives/
-Here is the derivatives/ directory that we set up for our essential data.
+Here is the ~/derivatives/ directory that we set up for our essential data.
 ```
-    .../derivatives/
+    ~/derivatives/
         code/
             heuristic_file.py
         design_files/